BooleanCat/machine-macos/README.md

 In order for the fish shell to be the default shell, log out or restart the machine.

+## neovim

+The 'neovim' module for python3 must be installed via `pip3 install neovim`.
+The first time neovim is launched it will take some time to install plugins.

 # Updating

 1. Run `machine-update`